jonlpersson/ed-latimore/site/_posts/2020-02-10-my-experience-getting-an-fue-hair-transplant.md

 This is great if you catch it early, but if you’re in denial or lazy, then there won’t be much left to salvage by the time you start.

-The second problem: you have to take the drugs every day or you lose the benefits.
+The second problem is that you have to take the drugs every day or lose the benefits.

 I won’t dive into the science here, but [minoxidil works by stimulating hair growth](https://www.bosley.com/blog/minoxidil-101-everything-you-need-to-know-about-generic-rogaine/?utm_source=influencer&amp;utm_medium=blog&amp;utm_campaign=latimore&amp;cid=IF-LATIMORE){: target="_blank" rel="noreferrer"}, and [finasteride works by reducing the DHT levels in your body](https://www.bosley.com/blog/finasteride-101-everything-you-need-to-know-about-generic-propecia-2/?utm_source=influencer&amp;utm_medium=blog&amp;utm_campaign=latimore&amp;cid=IF-LATIMORE){: target="_blank" rel="noreferrer"}.
 Miss one day and your hair follicles stop being stimulated and your DHT levels rise back to levels that cause hair loss.